MarcCoquand/Blog/site/posts/cardinality.md

 A boolean can have two possible values: true and false, thus `cardinality(boolean) == 2`.
-To calculate `NaiveColorPrim`'s cardinality, we multiply the cardinality of each of it's members together.
+To calculate `NaiveColorPrim`'s cardinality, we multiply the cardinality of each of it's members.
 I.E.

 ```
 cardinality(NaiveColorPrim) =